Terribly Happy

-Terribly Happy (Frygtelig lykkelig) is a 2008 Danish crime film directed by Henrik Ruben Genz, based on Erling Jepsen's novel of the same name from 2004.
+Terribly Happy (Frygtelig lykkelig) is a 2008 Danish crime film directed by Henrik Ruben Genz, based on Erling Jepsen's 2004 eponymous novel.

 Plot

-Copenhagen policeman Robert Hansen has been reassigned by his supervisor, the chief of police in Tonder, to a temporary post as the sole police officer in the village of Skarrild, situated in a boggy lowland.
+Copenhagen policeman Robert Hansen has been reassigned by his supervisor, the chief of police in Tønder, to a temporary post as the sole police officer in a village named Skarrild, apparently situated in the coastal marshes.
+In fact, the book is set in Højer, which is also where the film was shot.
 Robert was just out of therapy for a breakdown he suffered after threatening his wife and her lover with a gun.
 He longs for his stay here to be over quickly so that he can reunite with his daughter, Josefine, who has been told he is in Australia.

 In Skarrild, Robert meets some of the unusual locals, Dr. Zerleng and his two cronies, the grocer and the priest, who are looking for him to become the fourth player in their regular card game.
 He also meets Ingelise Buhl, a victim of marital abuse, who sets about insinuating herself into Robert's daily life.
 Robert also visits the local bicycle shop, but no one is there, and he is told the owner suddenly disappeared some time ago.
-Following a few minor incidents, it becomes clear to him that the residents prefer to mete out justice in their own way, rather than involve the authorities in Tonder.
+Following a few minor incidents, it becomes clear to him that the residents prefer to mete out justice in their own way, rather than involve the authorities in Tønder.

 In an effort to be protective of Ingelise, Robert develops feelings for her, and after an instance of abuse by her husband, Jørgen, he goes to her home to check on her.
 He enters through an open door, to find Jørgen passed out on the stairs leading up to their bedroom.
 He finds Ingelise lying in bed, somewhat battered, and she begins to seduce him.
 He succumbs, and when Ingelise's moans threaten to rouse Jørgen, Robert muffles her with a pillow, accidentally suffocating her.
 He is able to sneak away without waking Jørgen, who is still on the stairs in a drunken stupor.
 The next day, the locals are alerted, and Robert reenters the scene of his mishap to investigate.
 When the doctor arrives to examine the body, Robert makes a vague attempt at telling the truth, but is coerced by the doctor, who declares the death is due to cardiac arrest.
 He doesn't want the Tonder authorities in on this, even though he believes that Jørgen actually killed his wife, and says he doesn't want their daughter, Dorthe left an orphan.
 Robert is conflicted and suffers guilt.